 Blue Lagoon is considered a remote tourist site and that’s one of the reasons for attraction among the tourist community.
 Yet, it depends on where you station yourself.

-Usually, people like to visit the blue lagoon from Split and there’s about 14 nautical miles distance between both places and it takes up to 1 hour to reach the destinations in a speedboat.
+Usually, people like to visit the Blue Lagoon from Split and there’s about 14 nautical miles distance between both places and it takes up to 1 hour to reach the destinations in a speedboat.

-In case, you are traveling by simple boat or a ferry that is a bit slower than travel time would be 2 to 2:30 hours, because ferry drops on the northern part of the island, then you will have to get a local bus or taxi to get to the blue lagoon.
+In case, you are traveling by simple boat or a ferry that is a bit slower than travel time would be 2 to 2:30 hours because the ferry drops on the northern part of the island, then you will have to get a local bus or taxi to get to the blue lagoon.

 As far as the route is concerned, the best way from Split is to pass by the Ciovo Island in the southwest direction and keep moving until you see tiny islands in the north.